What Are The Separate Components of Managed IT Services?Read more

 The WaaS virtual desktop is especially ideal for a small business that can’t afford the internal resources and infrastructure to manage IT services on their own.

 According to Max Pruger, chief sales officer at a prominent WaaS provider, the technology is especially attractive to companies that have elastic demand for labor or that use a remote workforce.

 “Accounting firms, for example, balloon in size during tax season hiring freelancers, many of who work remotely,” says Pruger.
 “Firms shrink down to normal size afterwards, and we can turn off access to these remote staff immediately.”

 How it Works

 Employees (and contractors) log into the WaaS provider’s platform from their device of choice using the remote desktop client.
 They are then presented with a virtual desktop environment resembling and looking just like their office terminal.
 As for the service providers themselves, configuring WaaS is quite easy, and takes as little as a few minutes.

 Here’s a condensed list of the main benefits of using a WaaS virtual desktop:

 Get Started Using WaaS

 Get in touch with a local Managed Service Provider (MSP) who can get you connected via WaaS.
-If you have questions regarding cloud-based work environments like WaaS, Radius Executive IT Solutions is a proven leader in providing IT consulting in Boston and throughout New England.
+If you have questions regarding cloud-based work environments like WaaS, Radius Executive IT Solutions is a proven leader in providing IT consulting in Boston.
 Contact one of our expert staff at (978) 528-0110 or send us an email at email@example.com today, and we can help you with all of your cloud computing and WaaS needs.